Torah Torah Torah!

 Responsivizing (added 2018 Sep 27)

-Well it’s a few months later and making the site responsive to accommodate small mobile screens is now done.
-As is often the case the most difficult element to make responsive was the header, as it’s a wide design; the body is easy as it’s a single column even on the desktop, and the footer is typically simple, with some boilerplate text that can be easily rearranged.
+Well, it's a few months later, and making the site responsive to accommodate small mobile screens is now done.
+As is often the case, the most difficult element to make responsive was the header, as it's a wide design; the body is easy as it's a single column even on the desktop, and the footer is typically simple, with some boilerplate text that can be easily rearranged.

-Responsivizing the header was easier this time however by dint of flexbox, the new(ish) CSS directive.
+Responsivizing the header was easier this time, however, by dint of flexbox, the new(ish) CSS directive.
 Items within a flexbox have an order directive to arrange them from within CSS.
 This is a huge help.
-Previously I appended, prepended, inserted and removed elements using a series of simple javascript functions called whenever the screen width changes.
+Previously I appended, prepended, inserted, and removed elements using a series of simple JavaScript functions called whenever the screen width changes.
 With flexbox, elements are rearranged using a method deeper within the browser tech stack, which is much more efficient and robust and feels more natural.

 The responsivizing challenge on this site's header was its menu bar across the top of the screen.
 We could have wrapped the bar to fit, keeping it visible at the top of the page, but I chose instead to hide it behind a new mobile-only component, a menu reveal.
 While perhaps an imperfect solution, losing the visible menu until requested does emphasize the phone number up top, which is surely appropriate for phone viewing.